Library of Latin Texts: History

+In 1968, Professor Paul Tombeur established and became the director of the Centre for the Electronic Processing of Documents (CETEDOC) at the Catholic University of Leuven (now UCLouvain), with its stated purpose being the use of computer technology to assist in the study of documents.
+As part of its work, it made Latin documents available on microfiche, CD-ROM, and DVD.

-In 1991, development of the Cetedoc Library of Christian Latin Texts (CLCLT) started, with the aim of encompassing the entirety of Christian Latin literature.
-This digital database, initially released as a CD-ROM, was produced by the Cetedoc, led by prof. Paul Tombeur at the Université catholique de Louvain.
-Since 2001, the activities of Cetedoc have been continued in Turnhout, Belgium by the Centre ‘Traditio Litterarum Occidentalium’ (CTLO), still led by Paul Tombeur.
+In 1991, CETEDOC began development of the CETEDOC Library of Christian Latin Texts (CLCLT), with the aim of encompassing the entirety of Christian Latin literature.
+This digital database was initially released as a CD-ROM.
+Since 2001, the activities of CETEDOC have been continued in Turnhout, Belgium by the Centre ‘Traditio Litterarum Occidentalium’ (CTLO), still led by Tombeur.

-In 2002, it was decided to expand the database's chronological scope beyond medieval and patristic times, its name was changed to Library of Latin Texts.
+In 2002, it was decided to expand the database's chronological scope beyond medieval and patristic times, so its name was changed to Library of Latin Texts.
 In 2009, a B series (LLT-B) was added to the original LLT (hence known as LLT-A).
 The LLT-B's scope was to accelerate the growth of the database by directly adopting the text of existing editions, without the intensive research work that is applied to the texts of the LLT-A. This work includes verifying facts related to the text and correcting errors in the printed edition.